 How Much Light?

 Seedlings need lots of light or they will be spindly and feeble.
-A very sunny, south-facing window may do for a handful of plants if you are not too far north, but artificial plant lights can ensure that your plants will get the light they need even on cloudy days and during the short days of winter.
-Burpee offers a range of lighting options from platinum LED lights that you mount from the ceiling to light carts with LED or T-8 light bulbs, to our smallest tabletop Ultimate Grow Light with CFL bulb.
+A very sunny, south-facing window may do just the thing for a handful of plants if you are not too far north, but artificial plant lights can ensure that your plants will get the light they need even on cloudy days and during those shorter winter days.
+Burpee offers a range of lighting options for gardening from platinum LED lights that you mount from the ceiling to light carts with LED or T-8 light bulbs, to our smallest tabletop Ultimate Grow Light with CFL bulb.
 All these lights have the broad spectrum range of light rays needed by plants.
 They are adjustable in height so you can raise them as your seedlings grow.

 A timer can be helpful to turn the lights on and off so the plants get the 16 hours of light they need every day, and a good rest at night.
 You want to keep the lights just 3 to 4 inches above the plants.